pangeo-data/education-material/wg/README.md

 - Julia, NCAR, interest in EPO from STEM; improving documentation; for ease of use; hosting tutorial for scientists; 200; from all fields;
 - Chris at UCB on Jupyter; two interesting things: How do you define the pattern of shared infrastructure to improve educational outcomes; and using the pangeo stack as highlighting the benefit of the massive resources; so hearts and minds buying into these platforms; and then what are things we could build that facilitate learning.
 The dask scheduler widget popup being an example.
 - Dax: QC-CUNY.
 Teaching faculty how to access OOI data using Jupyter; PI on grant on Project Eddy: Data-driven pedagogies.
 Student pathway from novice to self-sufficient.
 Data science as core of liberal arts.

+- Curated bootstrapping list seems a consensus concept
+  - Jake's book as an example
+  - Core track 3 must-do
+  - Pedagogy notebook that does some reverse engineering
+- What does it mean to teach pangeo?
+(AT)
+  - It is all these tools;
+  - AA: What are the learning outcomes; take a pedagogical approach
+  - Dax: UNIX as context really helps build the context web going into Python

+TASK: Develop a core curriculum for learning pangeo (AA)

+Deep: It is stuff for scientists; then pangeo for sysadmins.
+Ultimately helping...

+DS: If we're trying to teach datascience you don't need a 5TB datacenter.
+People don't need dask clusters.

+Rob: I think pangeo is a community teaching service...

+Lindsey: Who is the first group as target audience?
+(Scientists!)

+Lindsey: Case history or use-case driven approach.
+(This is what Joe suggested also)

+TASK: Phil: September teaching a PBL class: Includes all-comers sessions.
+15-20 supernumeraries: So this is our first registered project.

+DS: "I am here, here is what I want to do..." decision tree. decision shrub.

+Chris: DAG yml file

+TASK: DAG per Chris, Shean

+Chris: How do we generate organized feedback into the organization?

+Lindsey: Get multiple people contributing in a coherent way.
+The Case History driven approach gets to a framework: Same 7 steps.
+This suggests

+TASK: Lindsey: Common framework for a pangeo case history.
+Perhaps two kinds: Analysis template and technical template.

 - Your Question Here
 - RA suggests a (living dynamic) book with sections for scientists and for administrators
 - RA suggeests finding a better communication method than GitHub per "I will never ask a question on GitHub"